enginebai/Algorithms/topics/graph.md

 * For the edge `e = (x, y)`, we will say `e` is an *incoming* edge of `y` and an *outgoing* edge of `x`.
 * The *in-degree* and *out-degree* of a vertex denotes the number of incoming and outgoing edges of the vertex.

-> We refer to *out-degree* when mentioned witout specified.

 ![Graph](../media/graph.png)

 ## Representation
-There are some criterias to determine the graph representation:
-* Time complexity.
-* Space complexity.
-* **Traversal of Adjacent Vertices (per vertex)**: Time complexity to traverse all adjacent vertices of a given vertex.
-* **Edge existence checks  (`(u -> v)` exists?)**: Time complexity to determine whether a given edge exists in the graph.

 We can represent a graph `G = (V, E)` in the following ways:

 ### Adjacency List